 70 years later, The Met Gala is so well-known that they decided to film the documentary "The First Monday in May", revealing to the world behind-the-scenes in the making of 2015 Met Gala, "China: Through the Looking Glass".
 This year, the Costume Institute named "Heavenly Bodies: Fashion and the Catholic Imagination" as the theme, combining fashion and Catholicism to celebrate the harmony between style and the power of the religion art.

 Now, we both know that last year, "Rei Kawakubo/Comme des Garçons-- Art of the In-Between", turned out to be a disaster.
-(Well, except for the co-host bad girl Riri and Katy Perry.
+(Well, except for co-hosts bad girl Riri and Katy Perry.
 Duh!)
 The theme itself was a challenge to designers, not to mention how weird the celebrities would look in the Kawakubo style.
 Compared to that, this year most of the celebs successfully stuck to the theme and carried out an unforgettable fashion show.

 There is no doubt that all the Best Dressed go to Versace in the Met Gala this year.
 With over 7 celebrities wearing designs by Versace, Donatella completely took over the red carpet with her Catholic-themed masterpieces.
-Whether it was the luxurious embroideries on Chadwick Boseman's white blazers and trousers, a little twist on Zendaya's Joan of Arc armor suit look, or the simple gold gown that perfectly fits Kim's heavenly body, we could see the fashion legend created by Gianni Versace brought back to life on the red carpet.
+Whether it was the luxurious embroideries on Chadwick Boseman's white blazers, a little twist on Zendaya's Joan of Arc armor suit look, or the simple gold gown that perfectly fits Kim's heavenly body, we could see the fashion legend created by Gianni Versace brought back to life on the red carpet.
 Gucci gang is out, let's welcome Versace to the game.

 This year the Met Gala did give the world some Instagram-worthy moments to capture.
 Thanks to the theme, "Heavenly Bodies: Fashion and the Catholic", this year it's easier to style celebrities with their works.
 The remarkable red carpet fashion show is for sure the highlight of 2018 in fashion.